DomicMarko/LiveTag/README.md

 # LiveTag
-LiveTag is a web aplication where users can
+LiveTag is a web aplication where users can upload their images and rank other images of another users.